xiix0/scam/README.md

-Excellent day to have a rotten day.
+It usually takes more than three weeks to prepare a good impromptu speech.
+		-- Mark Twain